Bodies and joints

 • MBsyspad should have create the file with the default version of MBsysC you’ve set (see Tools > Edit preference)

-• You have to update the path to MBsysC if you want to use a specific version of MBsysC, put it at this line:
+• You have to update the path to MBsysC if you want to use a specific version of MBsysC.
+This could be done

 Build and run the project